 - 1. Open the Display Settings Tab.
 You will notice sliders with edit boxes and spinners for Red, Green, and Blue. - 2.
 For any color gain you wish to increase, move the slider to the desired position.
-Remember to use the D-Pad for fine adjustment.
+On the TS5, remember to use the D-Pad for fine adjustment.